mbbsemu/MBBSEmu/README.md

 ![The MajorBBS Emulation Project Screenshot](./images/mbbsemu.png)

 MBBSEmu is an emulator for running MajorBBS and Worldrgoup Modules on Windows, Linux, and macOS.
-Additionally it supports both x86 and ARM platforms (such as the Raspberry Pi).
+Additionally it supports both x86 and ARM platforms, such as the Raspberry Pi.
 It is licensed under the terms of the MIT License.

 # Getting Started